Durgesh1008/Durgesh1008/README.md

 - 👋 Hi, I’m @Durgesh Chaudhary
-- 👀 I’m interested in Web Dev
+- 👀 I’m interested in MERN STACK AND SWIFT & SWIFT UI.
-- 🌱 I’m currently Work on  MERN Projects
+- 🌱 I’m currently Work on  IOS Applications
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...